pujols/OSU_CSE_5523_2022AU/HW_3_programming_set/HW_3_programming/Readme.md

 * Please run the following command<br/>
 `python3 Classification.py --algorithm NB_linear --data mnist --feature linear`<br/>
 This command will run the algorithm on mnist data for binary classification.
-You will see the training, validation, and test accuracy being displayed in your command line.
+You will see the training, validation, and test accuracy displayed in your command line.

 * Your test accuracy should be close to 0.75.